 The factory eventually moved to Spain and back to Italy again several decades later under the direction of King Charles’ son, Ferdinand.
 During this period, the shape, style and decoration of the porcelain production was similar to that of the original Capodimonte factory.

-What's your Capodimonte worth?
-Take a look at this list of Capodimonte price guide: sold listings for a value indication.
+What's it worth?
+Take a look at this Capodimonte price guide: sold listings for a value indication.